richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 Sorting the data will reveal bias towards the start or end of the stream by producing a different distribution function.

 I also generated data from a range of different distributions and plotted the CDF of the contents of each reservoir having seen the same data.
-Algorithm Z looks off, being biased towards more recent data, which may even be desirable in some cases, but it's very possible I have made a mistake here.
 This is a complicated topic which I will treat more seriously in another post.

 ![Exponential (0.1)](/assets/2020/01/1000-exp-0.1.png)